 Are you missing several teeth?

-If you are missing several teeth in a row, dental implants can be placed to support a hybrid bridge, or partial denture.
+If you are missing several teeth in a row, dental implants can be placed to support a dental crown, hybrid bridge, or partial denture.
 Implant-supported partial dentures and Implant-secured bridges are becoming increasingly popular for their durability and seamless fit.

 Are you missing all of your teeth?

 We offer a variety of treatment options to replace all of your missing teeth using affordable dental implants.
 We can also secure ill-fitting dentures with the use of mini dental implants.
 Favored solutions include All-on-Four Dental Implants and Teeth-in-a-Day.
 Teeth-in-a-Day offers immediate functioning dental implants, so you never have to go a day without your smile.

 How to Take Care of Dental Implants

 The routine care and maintenance of dental implants are exactly the same as the care of your natural teeth should be.
 To ensure the longevity of your dental implants, it is crucial to maintain healthy gum tissue and supporting jaw bone.

 To avoid calculus forming or gums becoming inflamed, dental implants should be kept clean and plaque-free by brushing twice a day and flossing as is already recommended for your natural teeth by your Levesque dentist.
 Performing regular oral hygiene after meals is especially important.
 An ADA-approved toothbrush should be used for this to make sure it’s done properly and will not damage the implant or your surrounding teeth or gums.

 Your Levesque Dentistry dentist advises using the following:

 - Small, soft, ADA-approved manual toothbrush or an electric brush